Majority of Americans now oppose Israel's war in Gaza, poll finds

 Live updates: Follow the latest on Israel-Gaza

-A majority of Americans now oppose Israel's war in Gaza, a major new poll shows, in the latest sign that support for Tel Aviv is falling away.
+A majority of Americans oppose Israel's war in Gaza, a major poll shows, in the latest sign that support for is falling away.

 Fifty-five per cent of US respondents said they disapprove of it, up from 45 per cent in November, as indicated by a poll released by Gallup.